-$$\log Qx + T(c/2, n-p) \times [SE^{2}(1+ho)]^{0.5}$$ upper value (2.7a)
+$$\log Qx + T(c/2, n-p) \times [SE^2(1+ho)]^{0.5}$$ upper value (2.7a)

-$$\log Qx - T(c/2, n-p) \times [SE^{2}(1+ho)]^{0.5}$$ lower value (2.7b)

-where Qx is the flood discharge for recurrence interval x, T is the critical value of Student's t for a 100 (1-c) percent prediction interval with n-p degrees of freedom, n is the number of gaging stations used in the regression analysis, p is the number of explanatory variables in the Fixed Region regression equation, SE is the standard error of estimate in log units, and ho is the leverage of the site.
-The standard error of prediction (SEp) estimated by the Tasker program is more accurate than using the standard error of estimate given in Appendix 3.
+$$log \ Qx - T(c/2, n-p) \times [SE^2(1+ho)]^{0.5} \qquad lower \ value \eqno(2.7b)$$ where Qx is the flood discharge for recurrence interval x, T is the critical value of Student's t for a 100 (1-c) percent prediction interval with n-p degrees of freedom, n is the number of gaging stations used in the regression analysis, p is the number of explanatory variables in the Fixed Region regression equation, SE is the standard error of estimate in log units, and ho is the leverage of the site.

+The standard error of prediction (SEp) is more accurate than using the standard error of estimate given in Appendix 3.
 The standard error of estimate given in Appendix 3 is a measure of the variability of the station data about the regression equation and is less than the standard error of prediction which is a measure of how well the equations predict flood discharges at an ungaged site.
 The standard error of prediction includes both the variability about the regression equation and the errors in the regression coefficients.

-The leverage (ho) expresses the distance of the site's explanatory variables from the center of the convex data set (called the Regressor Variable Hull) defined by the explanatory variables in the regression analysis (Montgomery and Peck, 1982).
+The leverage expresses the distance of the site's explanatory variables from the center of the convex data set (called the Regressor Variable Hull) defined by the explanatory variables in the regression analysis (Montgomery and Peck, 1982).
 The prediction intervals are directly related to the magnitude of the leverage for a given site.
 The leverage is computed as (bold letters denote a matrix):

-$$ho = xo (\mathbf{X}^{\mathsf{T}}\mathbf{X})^{-1} xo^{\mathsf{T}}$$ (2.8)

-where xo is a row vector of the logarithms of the explanatory variables at a given site, $(\mathbf{X}^T\mathbf{X})^{-1}$ is the inverse of the covariance matrix of the regression parameters (T means transpose), xoT is a column vector of the logarithms of the explanatory variables at a given site.
+$$ho = xo \left(\mathbf{X}^{\mathsf{T}}\mathbf{X}\right)^{-1} xo^{\mathsf{T}} \tag{2.8}$$ where xo is a row vector of the logarithms of the explanatory variables at a given site, $(\mathbf{X}^{T}\mathbf{X})^{-1}$ is the covariance matrix of the regression parameters (T means transpose), xo^T is a column vector of the logarithms of the explanatory variables at a given site.

-Equations 2.7 and 2.8 and the data in Appendix 1 are used to compute the prediction limits in the Tasker program.
+Equations 2.7 and 2.8 and the data in Appendix 1 are used to compute the prediction limits.
 For plus and minus one standard error of prediction, there is a 68 percent chance that the true discharge is between the upper and lower prediction limits.

 The range of watershed characteristics for each hydrologic region is given in Table 2-2.
 The watershed characteristics were estimated using GIS data from several sources as described in Appendix 1.
-The Fixed Region regression equations for each hydrologic region are given in Appendix 3 along with the standard error of estimate and the equivalent years of record.
-The Fixed Region regression equations are based on 41 stations in the Eastern Coastal Plain, 27 rural and urban stations in the Western Coastal

-Plain, 64 rural and 32 urban stations in the Piedmont and Blue Ridge, and 24 stations in the Appalachian Plateau.
-A total of 188 stations were used to derive the Fixed Region regression equations in Appendix 3.
+The FRRE for each hydrologic region are given in Appendix 3 along with the standard error of estimate and the equivalent years of record.
+The FRRE are based on 35 stations in the Eastern Coastal Plain, 23 rural and urban stations in the Western Coastal Plain, 64 rural and 32 urban stations in the Piedmont and Blue Ridge, and 24 stations in the Appalachian Plateau.
+A total of 178 stations were used to derive the FRRE in Appendix 3.

-In developing the Fixed Region regression equations, forest cover and impervious area near the midpoint of the period of systematic data collection were used for the urban watersheds.
+In developing the FRRE, forest cover and impervious area near the midpoint of the period of systematic data collection were used for the urban watersheds.
 For gaging stations discontinued before 1999, forest cover and impervious area for the 1985 land use conditions were generally used.
-For the rural watersheds this is not an issue since forest cover and impervious area are not changing with time.
+For the rural watersheds this is not an issue since forest cover and impervious area are not significantly changing with time.
 In applying the regression equations, the analyst should use the current land use conditions to obtain estimates of the flood discharges for existing conditions.